-The new European Funding programmes began in 2014.
+The current European Funding programmes run from 2014-2020.
 They include funding opportunities directly from Europe through a range of targeted investment programmes, as well as new EU Structural and Investment Funds which will be distributed through the UK Government with allocations made to Local Enterprise Partnership areas.
 Read VONNE's background briefing on EU funding.

 The ESIF aims to increase social and economic prosperity across Europe and reduce the gaps between regions; creating a more competitive, prosperous and inclusive Europe.
 The ESIF comprises of: